June 12 - July 8, 2022

 - A current CV or resume.
 Include a clear description of your current educational or professional status, and a list of publications, if any.

 - A statement that describes your research interests, and your interest in attending the summer school (maximum 2 pages).

 - Two (2) letters of recommendation: one from a professor or supervisor and one from a collaborator (see application for details).
 Note: The letters should be sent independently of your application.
 Please inform your recommenders that an email from 'firstname.lastname@example.org' will be sent to them with instructions for uploading their letter of reference into your application file.
 It is the applicant's responsibility to ensure that the letters have been submitted by the deadline.

-Online applications will open in October 2019, and close at 11:59 PM MST January 21, 2020.
-Please start your application now to meet the deadline.
-Applicants should be notified by e-mail regarding the status of their applications sometime in February 2020.
+Online applications will open sometime in October 2021, and close in January 2022.
+Applicants should be notified by e-mail regarding the status of their applications sometime in February 2022.